 - Encourage the child / young person to use the toilet regularly during the day.
 About two hourly is the correct interval for most.
-However, if the child / young person is wet more often than this, the interval should be shorter to try and ensure that they remain dry - Suggest that the child / young person uses the toilet after they have had a drink.
-When the child is toileting two hourly this can help with fluid intake as well - Ensure the toilet is easy to access, clean and well stocked with toilet paper etc. This is particularly important at school.
+However, if the child / young person is wet more often than this, the interval should be shorter to try and ensure that they remain dry. - Suggest that the child / young person uses the toilet after they have had a drink.
+When the child is toileting two hourly this can help with fluid intake as well. - Ensure the toilet is easy to access, clean and well stocked with toilet paper etc. This is particularly important at school.
 Secondary school children may benefit from a toilet pass.
-Primary school children may need the teacher to know about the continence problem.
-Having a signal to indicate that the child is going to the toilet may be helpful, rather than them having to wait to ask to go - Ensure that smaller children have an insert seat and stool, so they are able to sit comfortably, well supported and with their feet on a firm surface - Ensure that children with mobility difficulties or sensory issues have been referred to an occupational therapist for assessment of their toileting needs - If the child / young person feel they need to pass urine urgently or suddenly, they may be encouraged to count to five and if the feeling goes away to wait until the next planned toilet visit.
+Primary school children may need the teacher to know about the bladder or bowel issue.
+Having a signal for the child to indicate to the teacher when they need the toilet and them being allowed to leave the classroom promptly may be helpful, rather than them having to wait to ask to go. - Ensure that smaller children have an insert seat and stool, so they can sit comfortably, with their bottom well, supported, their feet slightly apart and flat on a firm surface, and their knees higher than their hips. - Ensure that children with mobility difficulties or sensory issues have been referred to an occupational therapist for assessment of their toileting needs. - If the child / young person feel they need to pass urine urgently or suddenly, they may be encouraged to count to five and if the feeling goes away to wait until the next planned toilet visit.
 If the feeling remains or they are likely to wet if they do not toilet quickly, then they should go straight to the toilet.
-Open access should be arranged for the toilet at school - There is no evidence of benefit from trying to put off passing urine for longer than a few seconds if a child has urgency or day time wetting and this should not be encouraged - Children should be encouraged to remain at the toilet long enough to complete voiding - Children should be encouraged to sit on the toilet long enough to complete a bowel action.
+Open access should be arranged for the toilet at school. - There is no evidence of benefit from trying to put off passing urine for longer than a few seconds if a child has urgency or daytime wetting and this should not be encouraged. - Children should be encouraged to remain at the toilet long enough to complete voiding. - Children should be encouraged to sit on the toilet long enough to complete a bowel action.
 They should be able to sit privately.
-For children with constipation and soiling, there is often benefit from allowing them access to the disabled toilet in school as this is often more private than the main toilets - If the child is wetting /soiling at school it would be helpful to them to have spare clothes, wipes and plastic bags for the damp clothes, in their bag to allow changing as needed.
-Parents/carers should provide these from home and arrange replacements as needed - Children should be supported to learn to change independently as soon as they have the developmental skills, which is usually from about four years old.
-If they are wetting/soiling in school, they may need support with learning to change themselves initially, or until their dexterity is sufficiently good to manage alone - It is not acceptable for schools and nurseries to request parents or carers attend to support their children with personal hygiene - Guidance is available for schools to help them manage children with medical needs:
+For children with constipation and soiling, there is often benefit from allowing them access to the disabled toilet in school as this is often more private than the main toilets. - If the child is wetting /soiling at school it would be helpful to them to have spare clothes, wipes and plastic bags for the damp clothes, in their bag to allow changing as needed.
+Parents/carers should provide these from home and a system arranged so that they know when replacements are required.

+- Children should be supported to learn to change independently as soon as they have the developmental skills, which is usually from about four years old.
+If they are wetting/soiling in school, they may need support with learning to change themselves initially, or until their dexterity is sufficiently good for them to manage alone. - It is not acceptable for schools and nurseries to request parents or carers attend to support their children with personal hygiene.